How To Feed A Loon

 But golden beets are so delicious, too, and have a slightly different taste.

 EXPERT TIP: To roast the beets, simply wrap each one in foil, place on a baking sheet, and place in a preheated oven to 400°F for 1 hour.
 Let cool, and then peel away the skin.
-We recommend keeping the red beets separate from the golden because the red beets will stain and turn the golden beets a pinkish color.
+We recommend keeping the red beets separate from the golden ones because the red beets will stain and turn the golden beets a pinkish color.
 Gloves are highly recommended when peeling and slicing the red beets.

 3 images, one of a beet in foil, the next is the beet after being roasted, and then the beet being peeled.